Mother of mail bomb suspect says, 'This is not how I raised him'

 Cesar Sayoc’s attorneys have not commented on his mental health.

-Cesar Sayoc waived a bond hearing in Miami on Friday and agreed to be transported to New York, where he will be tried for transport of explosives, mailing of explosives, threats against former presidents, making threatening interstate communications and assault of current or former officials.
+Cesar Sayoc waived a bond hearing in Miami on Friday and arrived in New York on Monday evening, where he will be tried for transport of explosives, mailing of explosives, threats against former presidents, making threatening interstate communications and assault of current or former officials.

 He faces up to 48 years behind bars if convicted of all counts.